TCGV/blog/_posts/2020-01-12-likelihood-of-mean-reversion-in-stock-returns.md

 tags: statistical-computing finance
 ---

-The standard rule for calculating a stock returns monthly volatility is to multiply the calculated daily volatility by the square root of the number of business days in that month, for instance:
+The standard rule for calculating a stock returns monthly volatility is to multiply the daily volatility by the square root of the number of business days in that month, for instance:

 <p align="center">
   <img style="max-height: 40px; max-width: 100%; margin: 10px" src="{{ site.baseurl }}/images/p13/monthly_vol.PNG" alt="Monlthly volatility"/>